Sistering of joists can be a great way to protect your floor joists from sagging.

 For instance, if your floor is difficult for a professional to access, fixing it will take more time and effort, which raises prices.

-Your expenditures will increase if the damage to your floor joists is severe.
+Your expenditures will also increase if the damage to your floor joists is severe.

 Before repairing anything, you'll need to pay to get rid of the insects or fix the moisture issue because termites or prolonged water exposure can destroy joists.

-You can dry the joists using low-pressure fans and dehumidifiers.
+You can dry these joists using low-pressure fans and dehumidifiers.

 These charges can differ greatly depending on the type of issue.

-If your sagging floor is caused by a major structural problem, such as a cracked foundation, you will need to address that issue first before repairing the floor joists.
+If your sagging floor is caused by a major structural problem, such as a cracked foundation, you will need to address that issue first before repairing the floor joists,which can increase the cost.

 Frequently Asked Questions(FAQ)